melissamcewen/spiderz/README.md

 ## How to use

-To create your own spiderz, I recommend using the `spider-blank/lnz` template.
+To create your own spiderz, I recommend using the `spider-blank.lnz` template.
 Paste the lnz into a the adult lnz of a cat breedfile of your choice and you'll be able to edit it in Petz Workshop.

 Once you've finished your design, you can adopt a cat from the breedfile or use the lnz in the breedfile to brex a cat.